Battlepillars/Wro/README.md

 </div>

 Hello everyone!
 My name is Olivia Greilich and I'm 16, currently attending the Lise-Meitner Gymnasium in Anrath.
 Languages, communicating and connecting with people is my passion, same with painting, sculpting and crocheting!
-One interesting fact about me is that I am simply enamored with jellyfish of all types, colours, shapes and sizes.
+One interesting fact about me is that I am simply enamored with jellyfish of all types, colors, shapes and sizes.
 I have two jellyfish lamps, tons of stickers, books and of course a phone charm.
 In my free time, I usually occupy myself with writing fanfiction on Archive Of Our Own (AO3).

 My part of the team effort is the documentation and images you'll see below.